sara-sabr/ITStrategy/_pages/en/capabilities.md

 #### Recommendations

-According to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **Continuous Integration**:
+Based on the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities), the following practices can improve the **Continuous Integration**:

 - **Automated Build Process**.
 Having automated scripts that has the ability to create packages and be deployed in any environment.
 The CI packages built must be authoritative and used in downstream processes.
 The builds should also be run daily as well as numbered and repeatable.
 - **A suite of automated tests**.
 To ensure the reliability the high-value functionality of your system, start writing a set of unit and acceptance test (if not done).
 This will guide to identify the issue if the test fail and to ensure all new functionality will not cause serious problems with the system.The tests should be rapidly done run daily.